top of page

 • One trick pony.
 A therapist who applies one approach to every life situation even when a different approach would be more effective.
 Abraham Maslow, suggested that "If all you have is a hammer, everything looks like a nail".

 • Lack of connection.
 Ultimately we want to feel safe.
 Our nervous system feels comfortable with some nervous systems over others.
 This is influenced by qualities, shared values, background and experiences.
 Check out their website, what they do and what they love.
+This relationship can make or break you.
+If you are going to invest in yourself and your future be sure to look beyond the 'professional' mask.

 Comments

-Marie Burns © 2024
+Marie Burns © 2026

 All Rights Reserved 2024.
 Privacy Policy Information on this web site is provided for informational purposes only.
 The information is a result of years of practice experience by the author.
 This information is not intended as a substitute for the advice provided by your healthcare professional or any information contained on or in any product label or packaging.
 Do not use the information on this web site for diagnosing or treating a health problem or disease, or prescribing medication or other treatment.